Can A Personal Injury Defendant Exclude Potential Jurors Based On Race?

 A Melbourne challenge basically means that a party objects to the other side’s use of a peremptory challenge to exclude a juror due to their membership in a “distinct racial group.”
 Once a Melbourne challenge is made, the party who exercised the peremptory challenge must then offer a “race-neutral” explanation for their action.
 The judge then decides if this explanation is valid or merely a “pretext” for engaging in racial discrimination.

 Here, the judge sustained 2 of the 3 Melbourne challenges made by the estate.
 The hospital then appealed 1 of these 2 decisions.
 The juror in question was an African-American.
 The hospital argued it challenged the juror based on the fact he was a nurse, and given this was a medical malpractice case, that made him potentially biased.
 Neither the trial judge nor the Third District accepted that as a “race-neutral” explanation.
 The trial court noted that given the hospital had already objected to two other Haitian and African-American jurors, it was clear the hospital was deliberately trying to exclude certain jurors based on race.
 The Third District similarly noted that it was permissible for a trial court to “consider logical implications in evaluating the likelihood of racial discrimination where a pattern exists.”

 Speak with a Florida Medical Malpractice Attorney Today

 Even when it comes to medical malpractice and personal injury cases, racial bias is still an issue many plaintiffs and their families will need to deal with.
 This is where having an experienced medical malpractice lawyer can prove invaluable.
-If you have been harmed due to a healthcare provider’s negligence and need representation, contact the Leifer Law Firm today to schedule a consultation.
+If you have been harmed due to a healthcare provider’s negligence and need representation, Contact Leifer & Ramirez today to schedule a consultation.